 PWAjet offers a solution to this problem - using CSR (Client-Side Rendering).
-What does that mean?
+What does it mean?
 The completed HTML code is generated on the client side (on the site of the browser used by the customer).
 Thus, the browser receives only the necessary data: product name, price, availability, and other data about the product instead of a document describing the structure of the page, all accompanying design solutions, additional blocks, and other less important information.
 This interaction has a much lower traffic load, higher speed, and much higher stability because the requirements for the Internet connection are lower.

 That data is received using a special API (a specific interface that provides interaction between different programs).
 It can transmit “clean” data, connecting no template engines.
 It significantly speeds up the site’s work on the server side.